 RETURNING TO WORK

-If having returned to work and the employee is continuing to take medication, it is their responsibility to check for any side effects that could impact on work performance, e.g. drowsiness.
+If having returned to work and the employee is continuing to take medication, it is their responsibility to check for any side effects that could impact on work performance, e.g., drowsiness.

 If the medication could impact on work performance, the employee should then declare it to their manager.